assyrianic/LibModSys/README.md

 ## How To Use

+### Creating Global Forwards

--- For creating Global Forwards, check out `configs/plugin_manager/global_fwds.cfg` to see an example config file on setting up forwards and modify/add forwards as needed.
+check out `configs/plugin_manager/global_fwds.cfg` to see an example config file on setting up forwards and modify/add forwards as needed.

 Here's a code example, remember that there's only ever _one_ Global Forward manager [pointless to have and manage multiple].
 ```cs